-Driving a boat under the influence of alcohol or drugs is illegal in Florida.
+Driving a boat under the influence of alcohol or drugs is illegal in Florida and one of the top causes of a boat accident.
 Those suspected of impaired boating must take a sobriety test or blood test to determine blood alcohol content (BAC).
 A boat operator who refuses to take these tests can have their boating and driving privileges revoked.

 Boat drivers over the age of 21 are considered under the influence if their BAC is .08 or higher.
 Operators under 21 are considered intoxicated if their BAC is .02 or higher.
 Like DUIs, people boating under the influence are subject to fines, jail time, and/or probation.

 If two boats collide, it is possible for both operators to be at-fault.
 While collisions are rare, often they can be attributed to distracted driving, poor visibility or drunk boating.